Chinese giant salamander: Breeding and lifecycle

 Both sexes maintain a territory, averaging 40 m3 for males and 30 m3 for females.
 The reproductive cycle is initiated when the water temperature reaches 20 C and mating occurs between July and September.
 The female lays 400–500 eggs in an underwater breeding cavity, which is guarded by the male until the eggs hatch after 50–60 days.
 They have a variety of different courtship displays including knocking bellies, leaning side-to-side, riding, mouth-to-mouth posturing, chasing, rolling over, inviting, and cohabiting.
 When laid, the eggs measure 7–8 mm in diameter, but they increase to about double that size by absorbing water.
-When hatching, the larvae are about 3 cm long and external gills remain until a length of about 20 cm at an age of 3 years.The external gills start to slowly decrease in size around 9 to 16 months, the rate of this phenomenon occurs in relation to the rate of disovled oxygen, breeding density, water temperatures, and individual differences.
+When hatching, the larvae are about 3 cm long and external gills remain until a length of about 20 cm at an age of 3 years.
+The external gills start to slowly decrease in size around 9 to 16 months, the rate of this phenomenon occurs in relation to the rate of dissolved oxygen, breeding density, water temperatures, and individual differences.
 Maturity is reached at an age of 5 to 6 years and a length of 40–50 cm.
 The maximum age reached by Chinese giant salamanders is unknown, but it is at least 60 years based on captive individuals.
 Undocumented claims have been made of 200-year-old Chinese giant salamanders, but these are considered unreliable.